 The Administrative Hearings Schedule are assigned by the Office of Administrative Hearings and are scheduled in chronological order as the applications are received by them.
 Applicants for a variance should generally allow a minimum of twelve to fourteen weeks from the date the application is accepted by the Zoning Division of the Office of Planning and Zoning to the date of the public hearing.

 It is the responsibility of the applicant to post the required sign(s) on the property for which a variance is being requested.
 The sign(s) is provided to the applicant by the Map Information Section of the Office of Planning and Zoning and must be posted on the property a minimum of fourteen (14) days prior to the date of the hearing.
 It is the applicant's responsibility to pick up the sign and to make sure it is posted for the required time.
 Signs are to be posted no more than 10 feet from the boundary of the property where it abuts a public street or a body of water.
 After receiving confirmation of a hearing date from the Office of Administrative Hearings, the applicant should contact the Map Information Section of the Office of Planning and Zoning at (410) 222-7463 to inquire as to when the sign will be completed and ready for pickup.
 At the Zoning Hearing the applicant must present evidence to the Administrative Hearing Officer that the sign was posted in accordance with the above requirements.

 Written Notice of Hearing

-The Office of Administrative Hearings will mail a written notice of the date and time of the hearing to all property owners within 175 feet of the property which is the subject of the variance.
+The Office of Administrative Hearings will mail a written notice of the date and time of the hearing to all nearby property owners per Code requirements.

 Withdrawal of Request by Applicant, Resubmission of Request